anatolian/ceramic-computation/02_digitization/imagej/README.md

 Here are the steps:
  * open the ImageJ program (Microscope Icon at bottom)
  * Press the button labeled ‘0’, which is located under the ‘Window’ menu.
 This button is only used once when the ImageJ program is started, and isn’t used after that.
     * After this button is pressed, the program will prompt you to open a new file.
-We are currently working on the .tif images in this folder:
-    * C:\inetpub\wwwroot\citation\finds
+Look for your .tif file
     * go to that folder if it doesn’t automatically open there
  * Select whichever is the next .tif file for you to work on.
 Work on the tif files in order.
  * After the file opens, make sure the ceramic is a rim with a center line.
 If not, move to the next file by clicking the ‘N’ button at the top of ImageJ.
 Remember that some ceramics that have rims don’t have a center line.